AshrithSagar/Classification-Fungal10x/README.md

   downsample_factor: (int) Downsample slides resolution by this factor.
 Will be used when source_dir is provided.
   downsample_size: (tuple[int, int]) Downsample slides to this size.
 Will be used when source_dir is provided.
   file_extension: (str) File extension for the heatmap images to be saved.
+  invert_preds: (bool) Whether to invert the predictions before making the heatmaps.
+Default is true.
   overlap: (float) Overlap factor for the heatmap patches.
 Should be between 0 and 1.
   patch_size: (tuple[int, int, int]) Patch size for the heatmap.
   percentile_scale: (tuple[int, int]) Scale the heatmap values to percentile.
 Uses numpy.percentile();